shaunlebron/blinky/README.md

 <img src="readme-img/blinky-rocket.png" align="right" width="220px"/>

-Blinky is a fisheye addon for the game, Quake.
-Its purpose was to find a __practical fisheye for gaming__, and we found one, the [Panini] lens!
+Fisheye lenses suck for gaming and are poorly explored.
+Math gives us innumerable ways to view wide fields of view, so Blinky allows you to explore several permutations in the game, Quake.
+We used it to find a __practical fisheye for gaming__, the [Panini] lens!

 [>> Watch the video](http://youtu.be/jQOJ3yCK8pI)